Antisemitic projection at Anne Frank House in Amsterdam – DW – 02/14/2023

 However, Dutch investigators in the mid-1980s proved that the writing in ballpoint was only found on two loose pages of annotations, which were clearly placed between the other pages later.

-Researchers also concluded that the handwriting on these loose sheets were different from the writing in the diary to a "far-reaching degree," according to a report on the Anne Frank House website.
+Researchers also concluded that the handwriting on these loose sheets was different from the writing in the diary to a "far-reaching degree," according to a report on the Anne Frank House website.

 In 1987, the family of Dorothea Ockelmann, a graphologist from Hamburg who studied the diary in the 1960s, wrote that the annotations on the loose sheets had been made by her.